Xbox Series X stock will be 'constrained' until at least March 31, Microsoft admits

-If you've been searching where to buy an Xbox Series X or looking for Xbox Series S stock, Microsoft has conceded that supply of either console will still be constrained through the end of this quarter at a minimum, which ends on March 31.
+If you've been searching for Xbox Series X stock or looking where to buy Xbox Series S, Microsoft has conceded that supply of either console will still be constrained through the end of this quarter at a minimum, which ends on March 31.

 This success has led to high demand, and chief financial officer Amy Hood confirmed that demand for Microsoft's new console "significantly exceeded supply" and that sales will "still be constrained by supply."